CSE-583-Nitrogenous-Fate/Nitrogenous-Fate-Project/README.md

 Before beginning, ensure that you have installed the NitrogenousFate, and completed the following steps:
 1. Place your data into `data_raw`, ensure it is a CSV file.
 2. Run the nfex program (/nfex/nitrogenousfate.py) to calculate BMISED.
+Output results will be in the Results folder.
     `python nitrogenousfate.py /data_raw/*.csv`
 3. Run the Jupyter Notebook (/nfex/visualization.ipynb) to make data visualizations.
     `jupyter notebook visualization.ipnyb`